Chicopee, Massachusetts: Fairview

 Fairview is the northernmost neighborhood (village) in Chicopee and originally included the lands that are now part of Westover ARB.
 Primarily agricultural, Fairview was known for its tobacco farms.
 After 1939, Westover helped to rapidly develop the village into a residential and commercial district.
 Memorial Drive (Route 33) flows north–south connecting Chicopee Falls with South Hadley.

 Aldenville

 On August 18, 1870, Edward Monroe Alden purchased 600 acres of land just east of Willimansett for the sum of $9,000 with the intent to create a "little city on the hill," which would become Aldenville.
 In 1890, he began laying out streets which he named for family members and divided the land up into 60-by-170 feet lots.
 French-Canadian factory workers from Chicopee Falls, Cabotville (Chicopee Center), and Holyoke began to build up the community.
 Sold for a selling price of $150 with $10 down, the first house was bought and built by French-Canadian builder and carpenter Marcellin Croteau.

-Partition from Springfield and modern history

-The villages of Cabotville, Chicopee Falls, Willimansett, and Fairview (and the lands that would become Aldenville) remained a part of Springfield, Massachusetts, from 1636 until 1848, when they were partitioned to form the Town of Chicopee.
-Political factions in Springfield had wished to keep Springfield a town, instead of becoming a city, which would give it a mayoral form of government.
-To keep Springfield sufficiently unpopulated to avoid a state regulation that would have required it to become a city, they created Chicopee, which contained approximately two-fifths of Springfield's land area and nearly half of its population.
-Despite the partition, Springfield became a city only four years later.
-Both cities continued to flourish for over a century after the partition.